gunvirranu/perturb/docs/index.md

 I won't cover the details of [SGP4][SGP4], but in brief, it's a very popular orbit propagator for Earth-centered spacecraft.
 Usually, the input orbit ephemeris is through a [TLE][TLE], such as the ones provided by [Celestrek][Celestrek].
 These TLE inputs can be used to construct a `perturb::Satellite` object.

 A specific point in time is represented as a `perturb::JulianDate`.
-You can either construct one from a specific date and time via `perturb::YMDhms` or offset a number of days from the `perturb::Satellite::epoch()` of a satellite.
+You can either construct one from a specific date and time via `perturb::DateTime` or offset a number of days from the `perturb::Satellite::epoch()` of a satellite.

 Passing in a `perturb::JulianDate` time point to the `perturb::Satellite::propagate` method of a satellite yields a `perturb::StateVector`, which contains a time-stamp, and a position and velocity `perturb::Vec3`.
 The vectors are just a `std::array<double, 3>`, measured in kilometres, and are represented in the [TEME][ECI-TEME] coordinate reference frame.
 The details of this frame can get a bit annoying, so this library does _not_ handle converting it to others.
 For handling Earth-centered reference frames such as TEME and transformations between them, you may be interested in the [`gelocus`][gelocus] library.